TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/sys.rst

 .. c:function:: void PyOS_AfterFork_Parent()

    Function to update some internal state after a process fork.
-This should be called from the parent process after calling :c:func:`fork` or any similar function that clones the current process, regardless of whether process cloning was successful.
+This should be called kutoka the parent process after calling :c:func:`fork` or any similar function that clones the current process, regardless of whether process cloning was successful.
    Only available on systems where :c:func:`fork` is defined.